matm/jQuery-File-Upload-Wiki/Options.md

 ```

 ### fail
-Callback for failed (abort or error) uploads
+Callback for failed (abort or error) upload requests.
+This callback is the equivalent to the error callback provided by [jQuery ajax()](http://api.jquery.com/jQuery.ajax/) and will not be called if the server returns a JSON response with an error property, as this counts as successful request due to the successful HTTP response.

 * Example:
 ```js